19hundreds/risks-workflow/01_introduction.md

 ## Can R.I.S.K.S. be adopted only in Qubes OS?

-No, it can be implemented also in Linux but the user has to do the extra mile to fit the R.I.S.K.S. in the chosen Linux box.
+No, it can be implemented also in Linux but the user has to do the extra mile to fit R.I.S.K.S. in the chosen Linux box.